PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 - Unless there is a very good reason not to, we should grandfather existing customers' pricing tiers if they are cheaper than the new pricing to avoid unexpected pricing changes.

-### Deciding on a free volume tier, and making changes to it
+### Deciding on a free volume, and making changes to it

 - When choosing a free volume tier for a new product, we should choose a value that is in line with our pricing principles: It should give customers the opportunity to experience the product before paying for it, and we should slightly undercut our competitors if they offer a free tier.